Leo-Zubiri/my-website/docs/datascience/IBM/02_tools.md

 - **IBM Watson OpenScale:** As a platform for overseeing and managing AI models in production, Watson OpenScale plays a pivotal role in ensuring model fairness, explainability, and bias mitigation.
 It furnishes insights into model performance and drift over time, facilitating informed decision-making.

 - **IBM Watson Machine Learning:** Watson Machine Learning, available as a service on the IBM Cloud platform, enables users to scale their training and deployment of machine learning models.
 It seamlessly supports popular frameworks like TensorFlow, PyTorch, and scikit-learn, and offers APIs for seamless integration with other applications.

+### Development environments

+- Jupyter.
+The most famous development environment for data science.
+Its a tool for interactive python programming.
+Its a combination of documentation, code, shell commands and visualization in a single documentation
+- Jupyter lab.
+The next version of jupyter notebooks.
+Open different type of files, jupyter notebooks, data, terminals and then arrange them on the canvas.
+- Apache Zeppelin.
+A similar experience of jupyter notebooks but has an integrated plotting capability
+- R Studio.
+Runs R and all relationated libraries.
+Unifies programming, execution, debugging, remote data access, data exploration and visualization into one tool
+- Spyder.
+Similar functionalities from R Studio but implemented with python

+### Execution environments

+Sometimes your data doesn't fit into a single storage or main memory capacity, it's recommended to use a cluster execution environment

+- Apache Spark.
+- Apache Flink
+- Ray

+### Fully Integrated Visual Tools

+Data integration and transformation + Data Visualization + Model Building

+- Knime
+- Orange